Model Combination in Risk Sharing under Ambiguity: Acknowledgements

 \section{Acknowledgements}

-EK is supported by an NSERC Canada Graduate Scholarship-Doctoral.
-SJ and SP would like to acknowledge support from the Natural Sciences and Engineering Research Council of Canada (grants RGPIN-2018-05705 and RGPIN-2024-04317, and DGECR-2020-00333, RGPIN-2020-04289).
+We are grateful to two anonymous reviewers for helpful comments which improved the work.
+EK was supported in this research by an NSERC Canada Graduate Scholarship-Doctoral and an NSERC Postdoctoral Fellowship.
+SJ and SP would like to acknowledge support from the Natural Sciences and Engineering Research Council of Canada (grants RGPIN-2018-05705 and RGPIN-2024-04317, and DGECR-2020-00333, RGPIN-2020-04289, RGPIN-2025-05847).
 SP also acknowledges support from the Canadian Statistical Sciences Institute (CANSSI).